DESIGN STUDIES AT USW IS RATED TOP IN WALES AND TOP 10 IN THE UK FOR STUDENT SATISFACTIONNATIONAL STUDENT SURVEY 2021

 Year one develops your ability to generate new ideas and concepts, and to solve communication problems.

 In year two, you’ll ‘work’ for real clients and agencies, and understand professional expectations.
 This year also offers the opportunity for a European exchange through the Erasmus programme, or work experience.

-Your final year is regarded as a professional year in which you are able to apply the knowledge and skills you have acquired during the course.
-Students are challenged by both national and international design competitions and all benefit from further opportunities to meet professional designers.
+Your final year is regarded as a professional year.
+You’ll tackle national and international design competitions and have further opportunities to meet professional designers.

 Our partnerships with design industry leaders provide you with an inspiring programme of visiting guest lecturers developing your professional practice with live and competition briefs alongside workshops with practicing designers.

 Throughout the Advertising Design course you will be assessed on both practice-based modules and written assignments.
 You will receive clear and detailed feedback that will help you reflect on, and further develop your strengths.